Atlassian Jira Software

 Project Key and Issue Type Name are required parameters to run this command.

-Run the Get Create Meta command to obtain Project Key.
+Run the Get Create Meta command to obtain the Project Key.
 Project Keys can be found in the returned raw data at the path $.projects[*].key.

-Run the Get Create Meta command to obtain Issue Type Names.
+Run the Get Create Meta command to obtain the Issue Type Names.
 Issue Type Names can be found in the returned raw data at the path $.projects[*].issuetypes[*].name.

 Input